Bobrac3023/Project2-Quiz/README.md

  -The user has the option to **skip** a particular question **or** multiple questions.
  -The **Next button** allows the user to move to the next set of question and answers.
  -At the end of **5 questions**,the **total score** is computed and presented to the user.
- -The user is also presented with the right answers with a clickable link that takes it to an external Wikipedia page.
  -Emphasis is more on Javascript and how it can be used to manipualte the DOM and style the CSS.
  -Judicous use of functions, object literals,constants, array and template literal make the code an easy read.
  -Extensive use of commands **GetElement**, **inneHTML**, **classlists** .